-The complainants belong to the General Service category of the Agency's staff.
-On 10 October 1994 they sent the Director General a "complaint" asking him to put the interim adjustment up to 5.32 per cent and applying for leave to go straight to the Tribunal if he refused.
-By letters of 25 October 1994 - the impugned decisions - he rejected their request and gave them leave to come to the Tribunal.
+The complainants belong to the General Service category of UNIDO's staff.
+On 10 October 1994 they sent the Director-General a "complaint" asking him to put the interim adjustment up to 5.32 per cent and applying for leave to go straight to the Tribunal if he refused.
+By letters dated 7 December - the impugned decisions - he rejected their request for the increase and gave them leave to come to the Tribunal.

-B. The complainants submit that the Agency ought to have taken account of the changes in Austrian tax law insofar as they related to social security contributions.
-Citing a document of 14 April 1993 in which the Commission said that interim adjustments "should be automatic", they maintain that what counts in determining the adjustment is not wholly at the Agency's discretion.
-Besides, when Austrian tax law was last amended in 1989 the Agency promised to take account of the changes made as to social security contributions.
+B. The complainants submit that the Administration ought to have taken account of the changes in Austrian tax law insofar as they related to social security contributions.
+Citing a document of 14 April 1993 in which the International Civil Service Commission (ICSC) said that interim adjustments "should be automatic", they maintain that what counts in determining the adjustment is not wholly at the Administration's discretion.
+Besides, when Austrian tax law was last amended in 1989 the Administration promised to take account of the changes made as to social security contributions.

-The Organization is wrong to make out that counting those changes would push salaries up too far.
+The Administration is wrong to make out that counting those changes will push salaries up too far.
 The methodology in force holds good until dropped or amended; and even if the next general survey bore out the Administration's view, the staff are entitled to have the existing rules observed until then.

-The complainants ask the Tribunal to have their pay revised as from 1 April 1994 by ordering a further increase of 1.52 per cent.
-They claim 3,000 United States dollars each in costs.
+The complainants ask the Tribunal to have their pay revised as from 1 April 1994 by ordering a further increase of 1.52 per cent and to award each of them counsel fees in the amount of 3,000 United States dollars.